chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

 Based on my experience and research of the Munich market, I would expect something in the €60,000 to €70,000 range, but I'm flexible depending on the overall package, growth opportunities, and specific responsibilities.

+I'm more interested in the right opportunity and team fit, so there's definitely room for discussion.